 It is difficult to quantify the threshold for 'number' of projects here, as country cases will differ.
 In some countries one to four large projects may account for a significant proportion of the country's mineral production.
-The EITI administrator should discuss the threshold to be used with the MSG.
-As these thresholds will vary from country to country, the report should define the agreed limit in the text.
-The MSGs may also consider beneficial ownership in license holding, where a single entity may hold large areas of land for exploration and prospecting purposes.
+The EITI Implementer should discuss the threshold to be used with the MSG.
+As these thresholds will vary from country to country, the report should define the agreed limit with the text.

+Better: The Multi-Stakeholder groups may also consider beneficial ownership in license holding, where a single entity may hold large areas of land for exploration and prospecting purposes.

 The information collected under EITI Requirements 3.9 and 3.10 on licensing can be used as the basis for calculating share of land held by a single entity.
-While the former will list ownership, whether that ownership constitutes as 'beneficial', should be made clear under this EITI Requirement.
-Once the definition of beneficial ownership has been agreed upon, data within the recommended categories can be generated.
-The better and best recommendations are based on providing a greater level of disaggregation for each data category in Table 14
+While the former will list ownership, whether that ownership constitutes as 'beneficial' should be made clear under this heading.

+Once the definition of beneficial ownership has been agreed upon, data output within the categories table can be generated.
+The better and best recommendations are based on providing a greater level of disaggregation for each data category in Table 15.

-Good practice would be to first identify whether there are any beneficial owners, and if these owners are individuals or firms.
+Good practice would be to first identify whether there are any beneficial owners, and if these owners are in the form of individuals or firms.
 Better practice would be to provide details on the beneficial owners and the extent of their stake in the business.
-Finally, best practice would be to provide information on whether these individuals have political exposure.
+Finally, Best practice would be to provide information on whether these individuals have political exposure.

-3.12 CONTRACTS
+CONTRACTS (3.12)